-You can access the applications reports via the Reports tab at the top or the Reports tab within the settings.
-All pre-defined reports will be listed along with any custom reports that have been created.
+You can access the application's reports via the Reports tab at the top or the Reports tab within the settings.
+All pre-defined reports are listed with any custom reports that have been created.

-Reports can be searched and further defined using the time selectors and the Conditions window at the bottom of the page.
+You can search and further define using the time selectors and the Conditions window at the bottom of the page.
 The data used in the report can be obtained on the Current Data window on the right.

 Report Entry Description Application Control Lite Summary A summary of Application Control Lite actions.
 Detection Statistics The number of logged and blocked sessions over time.
 Top Blocked Protocols The top blocked sessions by protocol.
 Top Logged Protocols The top logged sessions by protocol.
-Top Blocked Hosts The top blocked sessions by host.
-Top Logged Hosts The top logged sessions by host.
-Top Blocked Users The top blocked sessions by user.
-Top Logged Users The top logged sessions by user.
+Top Blocked Hosts The top blocked sessions by the host.
+Top Logged Hosts The top logged sessions by the host.
+Top Blocked Users The top blocked sessions by the user.
+Top Logged Users The top logged sessions by the user.
 All Events All sessions are scanned by Application Control Lite.
-Blocked Events All sessions matching an application signature and blocked.
+Blocked Events All sessions matching an application signature are blocked.